carlinmack/afp/src/hugo/content/entries/Hello_World.md

     ],
     "date": "2020-03-07",
     "notify": "diekmann@net.in.tum.de",
     "abstract": "\nIn this article, we present a formalization of the well-known\n\"Hello, World!\" code, including a formal framework for\nreasoning about IO.
 Our model is inspired by the handling of IO in\nHaskell.
 We start by formalizing the 🌍 and embrace the IO monad\nafterwards.
-Then we present a sample main :: IO (), followed by its\nproof of correctness."
+Then we present a sample main :: IO (), followed by its\nproof of correctness.", "licence": "BSD"
 }